Fibroids and Sex

 - Negative body image due to protruding belly or abdomen

 - Bleeding after sex

-Along with causing sex itself to be uncomfortable, uterine fibroids can also cause pain after sex.
+Along with causing vaginal pain during sex, uterine fibroids can also cause pain after intercourse.
 This type of pain can manifest in several ways.
 For instance, some women experience uterus cramps after sex that are similar to menstrual cramps.
-Others may notice stomach pain after sex or uncomfortable stomach cramps after sex.
+Others may notice stomach pain after sex or uncomfortable stomach cramps.

 If you have fibroids, the bottom line is that sex does not need to be painful.
-Understanding why fibroids sometimes cause sexual discomfort or painful cramps after sex may help you avoid this issue.
+Understanding why fibroids cause pain during intercourse or afterwards may help you avoid this issue.
 We also want you to be aware that a range of effective treatment methods exist that can help alleviate fibroid symptoms.

 Why Do Fibroids Cause Pain During and After Sexual Intercourse?

 Uterine fibroids located near the cervix are often the underlying cause behind painful sex.
 Pressure placed on these fibroids during intercourse can cause anything from mild discomfort to severe pain.
 For some, friction can also be a factor.